EvansAF/concrete_cracks_detection/README.md

     epochs=5,
 )

-is just meant to make the code work quickly in resouce constrained settings and would not produce a great model
+is just meant to make the code work quickly in resouce constrained settings and would not produce a great model.

-with adequate resources try with :
+With adequate resources try with :

- Define the split ratio (e.g., 70% train, 15% validation, 15% test--- playing with 0.05.
-0.02 and 0.93)
+ the split ratio (e.g., 70% train, 15% validation, 15% )
 train_ratio = 0.7
 val_ratio = 0.15
 test_ratio = 0.15